oduis/UEVRDeluxe-docs/UEVRTutorial.md

 | Right A Button | A/X |
 | Right B Button | X/Square |

-Not the counterintuitive mapping of the buttons B/X/Y.
+Note the counterintuitive mapping of the buttons B/X/Y.
 You can typically also play with the keyboard and mouse, using just the VR 3D view.

 ### 10. Connecting your controllers motion controls